Nemisuri: Initiation

 He was constantly surrounded by his preceptor and other ascetics.
 He devoutly studied Sanskrit, Prakrit and Jain scriptures.
 This began infusing a feeling of detachment from worldly life in him.
 This feeling increased with every passing day and when his father wrote to him about the passing of his grandmother, he responded by writing back that the worldly life was meaningless and that only diligence in religious studies proves to be meaningful.

 His father felt that if Nemchand stayed in Bhavnagar anymore, he would turn towards monkhood, so he called him back.
 He sternly denied permission for renunciation.
 Nemchand and his friend Durlabhji, who was also desirous of monkhood, ran away to Bhavnagar to meet their preceptor.

 Since Durlabhji's father had already died, he did not face troubles and was initiated into the Chaturvidha Sangha.
 However, Vruddhichandraji denied initiation to Nemchand without his parents' permission.
 Nemchand wore a monk's dress and came to his preceptor.
 Looking at his courage, he initiated him into the Chaturvidha Sangha on the 7th day of the bright half of the Jyeshtha month in the year 1888 CE.
 Upon initiation, his name was changed to Muni Nemvijaya.
-The rajoharan that was given to him was used by Ganivarya Muktivijaya earlier, a revered ascetic of the Tapa Gaccha.
+The rajoharan that was given to him was used by Ganivarya Muktivijaya (a monk in lineage of Acharya Jagatchandrasuri) earlier, a revered ascetic of the Tapa Gaccha.